Sculptural Fibre Artist: CATRIONA POLLARD

 27 September – 21 October 2018

-Catriona Pollard and Saffron Craig’s duo exhibition ‘Surfacing’ offers stunning works of sculptural basketry, embroidery and painting that explore the concept of layers of self and oneness by applying material and techniques to different surfaces.
-Both artists use natural surroundings to inspire them and find that through the observation and interaction with nature they have developed works that allow colour, texture and organic form to surface.
+Catriona Pollard’s solo exhibition ‘Surfacing’ offers stunning works of sculptural basketry and assemblage works that explore the concept of layers of self and oneness by applying material and techniques to different surfaces.
+Catriona uses natural surroundings to inspire her and find that through the observation and interaction with nature she has developed works that allow colour, texture and organic form to surface.
+More information here.

 Artisans In The Gardens